Ultimate Columbus Real Estate Investing Guide for 2026

 Property Taxes

-Payments for real estate taxes are normally sent to the mortgage lender along with the loan payment.
-That way, the mortgage lender makes sure that the taxes are paid when due.
-The lender will have to compensate if the mortgage payments cease or the lender risks tax liens on the property.
-Property tax liens take priority over all other liens.
+Normally, mortgage lenders collect the house tax payments from the customer every month.
+That way, the mortgage lender makes sure that the property taxes are taken care of when due.
+The mortgage lender will have to make up the difference if the house payments cease or the investor risks tax liens on the property.
+If a tax lien is put in place, it takes precedence over the mortgage lender's loan.

 Real Estate Market Strength